 North Creek Loop Trail Project Cost & Fundraising

 The Boulder Junction Town Board has approved a preliminary trail route mapped by Mark Barden, Town & Country Engineering, in consultation with Craig Dalton, DNR State Forest Property Manager, DNR regulatory staff, and Nick Scholtes, Vilas County Highway Commissioner.
 The DNR and Vilas County are supportive of the project.
 Based on the route, Mark Barden has provided a preliminary cost estimate of $875,000 for the project.

-A two year fundraising plan for the project is in progress and has two main components – applying for grants and soliciting pledges and donations in a variety of ways from the greater Boulder Junction community and its visitors.
+A fundraising plan for the project is in progress and has two main components – applying for grants and soliciting pledges and donations in a variety of ways from the greater Boulder Junction community and its visitors.

 The Town of Boulder Junction has applied for grants from two competitive government grant programs.
 They hope to hear if the trail project has been selected for a grant by early this summer.
 The two grant programs are the Transportation Alternatives Program (TAP) administered by the Wisconsin DOT which funds 80% of project costs and the Stewardship and Recreational Trails grant programs administered by the Wisconsin Department of Natural Resources which fund up to 50% of project costs.